Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

 .. note::
-   Version number is filtered as “major=*&minor=*&patch=*”
+   Version number is filtered as “major=*&minor=*&patch=*”.

 .. _Microservice-version Rm:

 Rm
 ++

-Removes a version from a specified microservice container.
+Removes a version from a microservice container.

 Example: